 On the transport address line (m), the first term defines the media type, which in the case of an IP voice communications session is audio.
 The second term defines the UDP port to which the media is sent (port 3456).
 The third term indicates that this stream is an RTP Audio/Video profile.
-Finally, the last term is the media payload type as defined in the RTP Audio/Video Profile, [RFC 3551].
-In this case, the 0 represents a static payload type of u-law PCM-coded, single channel audio, sampled at 8kHz.
+Finally, the last term is the media payload type as defined in [RFC 4566].
+In this case, the 0 represents a static payload type of $\mu$ -law PCM-coded, single channel audio, sampled at 8kHz.
 On the media attribute line (a), the first term defines the packet formation time (10ms).